c-lombardi23/FOCAL/docs/source/full_guide.rst

     focal --file_path config_files/cnn_hyperparameter.json

-The optimal parameters will be printed to the command line and saved to MLflow tracking.
+The optimal parameters will be printed to the console and saved to MLflow tracking.
-Record these parameters and re-enter them into the ``train_cnn.json`` file.
+Record these parameters and re-enter them into the cnn training file.

 Step 3: Train CNN (With Optimal Parameters)
 -------------------------------------------